Gas Sampling for Chlorofluorocarbons, Sulfur Hexafluoride and Other Gases

 Unsaturated Zone Sampling Points

-A gravel pack is placed around the sampling port.
-The hole is filled with natural backfill.
+A sand pack is placed around the sampling port at the desired sampling depth.
+The hole is filled to the surface with natural backfill.
+Several sampling ports can be present at different levels in one hole.

+Expanding cement is usually used to seal sampling ports at different levels.
 Several sampling ports can be present in one hole.
-This is the recommended method.

-Expanding cement is usually used.
-Several sampling ports can be present at one site.
-Excellent results are obtained from these wells.

 Air Sampling Procedure

 1) Connect the two SS tubes to the pump as shown in Figure 1.
 Do not connect the sampling cylinder to the pump at this time.
-(Sample upwind from parked cars, and 6-7 feet above the ground!)
+Sample upwind from parked cars or other sources of contamination.

 3) Stop the pump by disconnecting the red wire from the battery.
 Attach the sampling cylinder to the pump as shown in Figure 1.

-4) The cylinders are filled with compressed ultra-pure nitrogen.
-Remove the cap from the cylinder and open valve A-2 to empty the tank.
+4) Remove the cap from the cylinder and open valve A-2 to empty the tank of any contents.
 Open valve A-1 and connect the red wire to the battery.

 7) Close valve A-1.
 Disconnect pump from the battery.
-Disconnect the sampling cylinders from the ~2 foot SS tubing.
+Disconnect the sampling cylinders from the SS tubing.
 Replace end-caps on cylinders--make sure the caps are tightly secured.

 8) Remove the SS tubing from the pump and cap openings to prevent contamination of the pump.